britco/gulp-dss-annotation/README.md

 });
 ```

-All `file` arguments passed into plugins affter `dssAnnotation` would have a
+All `file` arguments passed into plugins after `dssAnnotation` would have a
 list attached to them called `annotation`.
 This will be a list of annotation
 data from DSS.